Cipherion

 Changing Passphrase

-Learn how to securely update your master passphrase and migrate existing encrypted data to use the new passphrase.
+Securely update your master passphrase and migrate existing encrypted data to use the new passphrase.

 Changing your passphrase will trigger a secure data migration process.
 This operation cannot be undone, so please ensure you have backups and follow the process carefully.